Safe Ways to Invest if You’re Terrified of Risk

-Not to be confused with money market accounts, money market funds are actually mutual funds that invest in low-risk, short-term debts, such as CDs and U.S. Treasurys.
+Not to be confused with a money market account, money market funds are actually mutual funds that invest in low-risk, short-term debts, such as CDs and U.S. Treasurys.
 (More on those shortly.)

 The returns are often on par with CD interest rates.
 One advantage: It’s a liquid investment, which means you can cash out at any time.
 But because they aren’t FDIC insured, they can technically lose principal, though they’re considered extraordinarily safe.